 Exploratory Efficacy Endpoints

 No significant change was seen in OPSUMIT patients compared to placebo patients in percentage of baseline PVR at week 12 (treatment effect 0.93 [95% CI, 0.64-1.36]).
-No significant changes were seen in other hemodynamic variables (mPAP, mRAP, PAWP, TPR, cardiac index, cardiac output, TPG, DPG, or mixed venous oxygen) or 6MWD from baseline to week 12 compared to placebo (Table: Hemodynamics and Change in 6MWD Treatment Effect at Week 12, OPSUMIT vs. Placebo).
+No significant changes were seen in other hemodynamic variables (mPAP, mRAP, PAWP, TPR, cardiac index, cardiac output, TPG, DPG, or mixed venous oxygen) or 6MWD from baseline to week 12 compared to placebo (Table: Hemodynamics and Change in 6MWD Treatment Effect at Week 12, OPSUMIT vs Placebo).
 A 23% non-significant reduction in NT-proBNP in OPSUMIT patients (n=25) compared to placebo (n=26) from baseline to week 12 was shown (treatment effect 0.77 [95% CI, 0.55-1.08]).
-Five patients (16.1%) in the OPSUMIT group and 2 (6.3%) in the placebo group were hospitalized for worsening of heart failure up to EOT (treatment difference 9.9% [95% CI, −15.1 to 33.3]).
+Five patients (16.1%) in the OPSUMIT group and 2 (6.3%) in the placebo group were hospitalized for worsening of HF up to EOT (treatment difference 9.9% [95% CI, -15.1 to 33.3]).
 All hospitalizations were associated with the main study endpoint.1

-Hemodynamics and Change in 6MWD Treatment Effect at Week 12, OPSUMIT vs. Placebo1
+Hemodynamics and Change in 6MWD Treatment Effect at Week 12, OPSUMIT vs Placebo1

 Mean Absolute Change From Baseline (95% CI)